 - Faculty members, graduate or undergraduate students and independent scholars

-- All applicants must reside beyond a 100-mile radius of Durham, N.C.
+- All applicants must reside beyond a 100-mile radius of Durham, N.C., and may not be current Duke University students or employees.

 What kind of Jewish Studies materials do you have?